MilesForMyeloma/MilesRaceCenter/readme.md

-## Laravel 4 with Sentry 2 and Bootstrap
+## Race Center for Miles for Myeloma

+This is an event management, registration, and donation system built for Miles for Myeloma.
+It is currently under development and the core functionality does not exist yet.

-This is a demo of [Sentry 2](https://github.com/cartalyst/sentry) integrated with [Laravel 4](https://github.com/laravel/laravel/tree/develop) and [Bootstrap](http://twitter.github.com/bootstrap/index.html).
+Project is a fork of [L4withSentry](https://github.com/rydurham/L4withSentry).

 ### Instructions